HIPAA law is meant to protect information that could be used to identify a medical patient.6 min read

 If an individual unknowingly violates HIPAA, they can be charged between $100 and $50,000 for every violation.
 HIPAA violations made for a reasonable cause and not willful neglect can result in fines ranging from $1,000 to $50,000.
-Fines of between $10,000 and $50,000 can be charged for HIPAA violations that are the result of willful neglect, but were corrected in a timely manner.
+Fines of between $10,000 and $50,000 can be charged for HIPAA violations that are the result of willful neglect, but were corrected promptly.
 Violations caused by willful neglect that are not corrected will result in a $50,000 fine.
 Committing the same type of violation a second time in the same calendar year will result in an additional fine of $1.5 million.

 The maximum possible penalty will not be charged for every violation.
 Instead, penalties will be determined on a case-by-case basis.
 When determining the proper fine amount several factors will be taken into consideration.
 These factors include the extent of the violation, the nature of the violation, and the level of harm caused by the violation.

 How Unauthorized Disclosures Occur

 Several issues can result in a HIPAA violation.
 Learning about a few of these issues will help you avoid a HIPAA violation.
 Unencrypted data is one of the most common causes of an unauthorized disclosure.
 Encrypting data and increasing the frequency of data monitoring should help to prevent these disclosures.